brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 20 bht.md

 ### John Gill:
-1. "With a great deal of pertness."
+1. "With a great deal of pertness"
-2. "Master, all these have I observed from my youth."
+2. "Master, all these have I observed from my youth"
 3. "What lack I yet?"

 ### John Wesley: